VoxLogicA-Project/Polyhedra-minimisation/README.md

 ## ResultTransformer.py

 In order to get a result file containing the right number of states, we wrote a resultTransformer script.
 It takes as input the result of the model checking procedure and the JSon files generated by the toolchain.
 The script parses the results and computes the or of all the classes where a formula is true, recovering them from the JSon files.
 The obtained files, stored in the folder /toolchain_output/results, can be now used to visualise the result of the model checking procedure in PolyVisualiser.

-# Running example: triangle

-## Minimise the triangle

-Explain triangle minimisation.

-## Model check the minimised model

-Explain model checking phase.

-## Transform and compare results

-Explain how one can transform the results to visualise them using the polyVisualiser.